A wise sage once said:

 And these places in South Dakota definitely treat her right.

-So listen up Brandon (the most expensive place in South Dakota) as we explain how we created this ranking.
+So listen up Spearfish (the most expensive place in South Dakota) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about South Dakota and the cheapest places in the country: